RubenWerdmuller/docker-workshop/README.md

 - Decoupling infrastructure from application development
 - Debugging capabilities

-> But It Works On My Machine!
+> Begone witht the "But It Works On My Machine!"

+## Let's play

 - Open [PWD](https://labs.play-with-docker.com/) Platform on your browser